Yuriy-Pelekh/Database.Versioning/README.md

 ## How to
 After package is installed you will find the new folder called Scripts in the solution.
 There are two files inside the folder: `create.sql` and `update.sql`. `create.sql` contains script that creates empty database and table with database version information.
 `update.sql` has dummy example how to write version changes.
-Before running the application go files preferences and change compile type to `Content`.
+> Note: Before running the application go to script files preferences and change compile type to `Content`.

 ### Rules and suggestions for successful versioning
 - Each version script should start from: `--##23`, where `23` is a version number.
 Version number is incremental.